diydata

 Where the outputs quoted on the manufacturers data sheet are based on temperature differences other than 56 °C (100 °F), the figure used should also be quoted on the data sheet as should the appropriate corrective factors.
 Always check these figures and adjust the quoted output figures before selecting a radiator.

 To select the appropriate radiator for a room, the heat requirement needs to be established (as per the example house).
-Reference to the manufactures data sheet with any appropriate adjustment, will enable the appropriate size of radiator to be selected, however, it is very unlikely that any radiator will match the exact heat required, so select the first size of radiator above the heat requirement.
-A number of radiators will probably be suitable, each of different dimensions or with single or double panels, the final choice may depend the space available to mount the radiator.
+Reference to the manufactures data sheet with any appropriate adjustment, will enable the appropriate size of radiator to be selected.
+However, it is very unlikely that any radiator will match the exact heat required, so select the first size of radiator above the heat requirement.
+A number of radiators will probably be suitable, each of different dimensions or with single or double panels.
+The final choice may depend the space available to mount the radiator.

-Different manufacturers will quote slightly different outputs for seemingly similar sized radiators, so where possible always use the figures from the manufacturers data sheet However, as a guide, the following table shows the approximate outputs for various sizes of panel radiators - where a manufacturers data sheet is not available, these figures can be used without much risk.
+Different manufacturers will quote slightly different outputs for seemingly similar sized radiators, so where possible always use the figures from the manufacturers data sheet.
+However, as a guide, the following table shows the approximate outputs for various sizes of panel radiators - where a manufacturers data sheet is not available, these figures can be used without much risk.

 size (mm)